 1. Erfurt-Berge C, Geier J, Mahler V: The current spectrum of contact sensitization in patients with chronic leg ulcers or stasis dermatitis: New data from the Information Network of Departments of Dermatology (IVDK).
-Contact Dermatitis 77(3):151–158, 2017. doi: 10.1111/cod.12763.
+Contact Dermatitis 77(3):151–158, 2017. doi: 10.1111/cod.12763

 Ulcers are best treated with compresses and bland dressings (eg, zinc oxide paste); other dressings (eg, hydrocolloids) are also effective (see also Direct wound care).
-Ulcers in ambulatory patients may be healed with an Unna paste boot (zinc gelatin), the less messy zinc gelatin bandage, or a colloid dressing (all are available commercially).
+Ulcers in ambulatory patients may be healed with an Unna paste boot (zinc gelatin), a less messy zinc gelatin bandage, or a colloid dressing (all are available commercially).
 Colloid-type dressings used under elastic support are more effective than an Unna paste boot.
 It may be necessary to change the dressing every 2 or 3 days, but as edema recedes and the ulcer heals, once or twice/week is sufficient.
 After the ulcer heals, an elastic support should be applied before the patient rises in the morning.
 Regardless of the dressing used, reduction of edema (usually with compression) is paramount for healing.